Welcome to the Washoe Evapotranspiration Website

 Your actual watering needs may vary according to water pressure, applied gallons per minute, nozzle size, coverage, soil type and slope of the land.

 When setting your timer at the suggested "run-time," use short but frequent watering cycles for best results.
-For example, if your sprinkler type indicates watering for 20 minutes, split-up the run-time into two to four increments, ie., two at 10 minutes or four at five minutes if possible, allowing at least one hour between watering.
+For example, if your sprinkler type indicates watering for 20 minutes, split-up the run-time into two to four increments, ie., two at 10 minutes or four at 5 minutes if possible, allowing at least one hour between watering.
 This allows the water to soak deep into the soil and prevents run-off.

 Calculate your runtime